Ehelepola Walauwa

 Ehelepola Walauwa (ඇල්ලේපොල වලව්ව) was the ancestral home (or walauwa) of Ehelepola Disawe and his family and is located in Kandy, Sri Lanka.

 In Sinhalese, walauwa refers to a feudal/colonial manor house or ancestral residence of a native Ceylonese headmen.
 The walauwa were traditionally associated with the homes of the courtiers (radala), members of the royal court in Kandy.
 It was displaced by their colonial equivalents following the dissolution of the Kingdom of Kandy by the British.

 Ehelepola Nilame (1773 – 1829) was a courtier of the Kingdom of Kandy.
-He was the first Adigar (a role which combined the powers of a prime minister and a chief justice) from 1811 to 1814 under the reign King Sri Vikrama Rajasinha.
+He was the first Adigar (a role which combined the powers of a prime minister and a chief justice) from 1811 to 1814 under the reign of King Sri Vikrama Rajasinha.
 He was appointed by the king as the Disawe (local governor) of Sabaragamuva.
 In 1814 when the king believed he failed to suppress an uprising in Sabaragamuva he sent his forces to capture Ehelepola, who fled from Ratnapura to the British-occupied port of Kalutara.
 The king retaliated by brutally executing his wife, Kumarihamy and his four children, Loku Bandara, Madduma Bandara, Tikiri Manike and Dingiri Menike.
 Ehelepola then aided the British in launching an invasion of the Kingdom of Kandy and was instrumental in the Kandyan Convention that followed in March 1815, which led to the annexing of Kingdom of Kandy as part of the British Empire.
 Ehelepola offered his Walauwa to the Maha Sangha.